Rome Ciampino Airport: Passenger terminal

 The airport features a single, one-story passenger terminal building containing the departures and arrivals facilities.
 The departures area consists of a main hall with some stores and service facilities as well as 31 check-in counters and 16 departure gates using walk or bus boarding as there are no jet-bridges.
 The arrivals area has a separate entrance and features four baggage belts as well as some more service counters.

 Other usage

 The airport hosts a fleet of Bombardier 415 aerial firefighting aircraft.
 It is also used by express logistics companies such as DHL, by official flights of the Italian Government and by planes of dignitaries visiting the Italian capital.
 There is also an additional smaller general aviation terminal, although private flights have now mainly been transferred to Rome Urbe Airport.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights to and from Ciampino Airport:
+The following passenger airlines operate regular scheduled and charter flights to and from Ciampino Airport:

 Statistics

-After decades of stagnation in scheduled traffic, low-cost carriers have boosted Ciampino; it is now one of the busiest and fastest growing airports in Italy.
-Passenger traffic in 2007 was 5,402,000 (9.24% up from 2006; 2006 itself had seen an increase of 16.75% compared to 2005).
-Traffic has grown so much that noise complaints are now forcing the Italian Ministry of Transport to look for a third airport for Rome, which could take over some part of the excess traffic of Ciampino.
-Passenger traffic in 2008 was 4,788,931 with a decrease of 11.31% compared to 2007 due to economic crisis and EasyJet gradually moving routes to Leonardo da Vinci–Fiumicino Airport.
-In 2014, passenger traffic amounted to 5,018,289, and in 2015 the airport handled 5,834,201 passengers.

-Ground transportation

-Airlink

-Italian train company Trenitalia operates a service called Airlink connecting the airport and the Roma Termini railway station via a combination of bus and train.

-Taxi

-Taxis licensed by the City of Rome have a fixed tariff for the single journey between Ciampino Airport and the area of the City of Rome within the Aurelian Walls (historical central Rome).
-The current tariff is 30 euros (plus luggage supplement of 1 euro for the second and subsequent pieces of luggage).

-Train

-While there is no train service at the airport itself, there are a variety of bus connections between the airport and stations of the Italian mainline railway network or stations of the Rome city metro (subway, tube, underground) system.
-The different bus or bus + train options are relatively inexpensive, usually under 6 euros for a single journey.

-ATAC city bus services

-The ATAC Rome city bus line 720 connects the terminal building with the Laurentina metro (subway, tube, underground) station (departures every 15 minutes in either direction from 5.30 am to 23.20 pm, travel time is about 15–20 minutes).